 - Art or drawing station

-Work with your party task force to decide on activities.
+Work with your office holiday party task force to decide on activities.
 While having your larger team weigh in on general ideas like a theme, asking for input on specific details from a large group of people can create a “too many cooks in the kitchen” scenario after you have worked hard to narrow down options that are on-theme and within your budget.

 Don’t neglect planning for setup and cleanup